 A discussion of exchange listing and trading matters associated with an investment in the fund is contained in the Shareholder information section of the fund's prospectus.
 The discussion below supplements, and should be read together with, that section of the prospectus.
 The fund shares are listed for trading and trade throughout the day on the listing exchange and other secondary markets.
 The fund shares may also be listed on certain foreign (non-U.S.) exchanges.
 The fund's shares may be less actively traded in certain foreign markets than in others, and investors are subject to the execution and settlement risks and market standards of the market where they or their broker direct their trades for execution.
-Certain information available to investors who trade in on-U.S. markets being less efficient.
+Certain information available to investors who trade fund shares on a U.S. stock exchange during regular U.S. market hours may not be available to investors who trade in non-U.S. markets, which may result in secondary market prices in such non-U.S. markets being less efficient.

 There can be no assurance that the requirements of the listing exchange necessary to maintain the listing of shares of the fund will continue to be met.
-The listing exchange may, but is not required to, remove the shares of the fund from listing if, among other things: (i) the listing exchange becomes aware the fund is no longer eligible to operate in reliance on Rule 6c-11 under the Investment Company Act of 1940, as amended (the "1940 Act"); (ii) any of the other listing requirements are not continuously maintained; (iii) there are fewer than 50 beneficial holders of fund shares following the first 12 months of trading on the listing exchange; or (iv) any event shall occur or condition shall exist that, in the opinion of the listing exchange, will also remove shares of the fund from listing upon termination of the fund.
+The listing exchange may, but is not required to, remove the shares of the fund from listing if, among other things: (i) the listing exchange becomes aware the fund is no longer eligible to operate in reliance on Rule 6c-11 under the Investment Company Act of 1940, as amended (the "1940 Act"); (ii) any of the other listing requirements are not continuously maintained; (iii) there are fewer than 50 beneficial holders of fund shares following the first 12 months of trading on the listing exchange; or (iv) any event shall occur or condition shall exist that, in the opinion of the listing exchange, makes further dealings on the listing exchange inadvisable.
+The listing exchange will also remove shares of the fund from listing and trading upon termination of the fund.